dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### Scene setup

-For this tutorial, we'll going to create an AnimationPlayer node and a sprite node as a AnimationPlayer node child.
+For this tutorial, we'll going to create an AnimationPlayer node and a sprite node as an AnimationPlayer node child.

 ![Our scene setup](img/animation_animation_player_tree.png)